-2.5 The AAA will host an inaugural resource fair to increase engagement with older adults in the community and improve awareness of resources.
-2024 Administrative Continued.
-This will be implemented when staffing shortage is alleviated.
-AAA participates in numerous resource fairs.
-2.6 The AAA will develop and release its first annual Impact Report to demonstrate the volume, breadth, and positive outcomes of services that have been provided by the AAA and its network of partners.
-2024 Administrative Continued.
-See above.
+2.2 Through the ADRC, the AAA will establish practices for collecting community input on the preferred methods for outreach and will update outreach processes according to the feedback.
+2024 Coordination 2.3 The AAA, along with its ADRC partners will consistently update the ADRC's resource directory at least once a quarter.
+2024 Administrative 2.5 The AAA will host an inaugural resource fair to increase engagement with older adults in the community and improve awareness of resources.
+2024 Administrative 2.6 The AAA will develop and release its first annual Impact Report to demonstrate the volume, breadth, and positive outcomes of services that have been provided by the AAA and its network of partners.
+2024 Administrative

-Goal #3: Deliver more coordinated and effective aging services through new and improved partnerships with county departments, healthcare organizations, Age-Friendly cities, and the Age- Friendly Council.
+Goal #3: Deliver more coordinated and effective aging services through new and improved partnerships with county departments, healthcare organizations, Age-Friendly cities, and the Age-Friendly Council.